Cemeteries and crematoria in Brighton and Hove: Lawn Memorial Cemetery, Woodingdean

 The Lawn Memorial Cemetery is now Brighton's main site for new burials.
 It was opened on 1 January 1963 on a 9.5 acre stretch of farmland on Warren Farm, a stretch of downland south of Warren Road on the approach to the suburb of Woodingdean, and now covers 36.5 acre.
 There are no chapels, but those at Woodvale Cemetery can be used instead.
 Quaker and Muslim sections have been laid out in the cemetery.
 No upright gravestones are permitted: only "lawn-style" burials with flat memorial tablets are available.
 The 311 bodies of Quakers exhumed from the former burial ground on Rifle Butt Road at Black Rock in 1972 were reburied on land at this cemetery, which is also called the Lawn Memorial Park.
 A woodland burial area was created in 2010.
 The "tranquil" sloping site is surrounded by trees and has views to the English Channel.

 The Chattri

 Hundreds of Indian soldiers who fought for the Allied Powers during World War I were brought to Brighton to be treated for combat injuries.
 Most recovered, but 74 died.
 The 21 deceased Muslim soldiers were buried at the Horsell Common, near the Shah Jahan Mosque in Woking, Surrey, in accordance with Islamic tradition (to be later reinterred at Brookwood Military Cemetery in 1968); but the 53 Hindu and Sikh soldiers who died were cremated on a ghat (funeral pyre) on a remote site on the South Downs above Brighton.
 Samuel Swinton Jacob and Indian architect E.C.
 Henriques designed a marble, stone and granite war memorial—the Chattri—which stands on the cremation site.
 The domed octagonal structure is now Grade II-listed and was dedicated on 1 February 1921.
+The names of the cremated dead are not listed on the Chattri memorial, but were belatedly listed on the Patcham Down Indian Forces' Cremation Memorial, erected nearby in 2010 by the Commonwealth War Graves Commission.